 If your garden is going to be a little more ambitious, then why not get the kids involved in the design process?
 Ask them to make sketches or put together a mood board of what they’d like to see.
 They could even make their own design on a computer.

 Our online Garden Planner is child’s play to use!
 Drop in Garden Objects such as paths, raised beds, compost bins and bean wigwams, then have fun adding the plants.
-Clicking on the ‘i’ Information button next to each plant brings up growing tips along with suggestions for suitable companions to grow nearby.
+Clicking on the ‘i’ Information button next to each plant brings up growing tips along with suggestions for suitable companions.

 If you have the garden planner, simply click on the Custom Filter button then select the ‘Easy to Grow’ option to narrow down your selection.
 You can also use the Sow, Plant or Harvest filters to select crops that can be grown and harvested during the months the children will be at school.
 Click OK and the plant selection bar will be filtered accordingly, making the decision making a lot simpler.